-[Preached at St. John’s Episcopal Church, Olympia WA on January 20, 2019]
+[Preached at St. Stephen’s Episcopal Church, Longview WA]

 Good morning!
 Thank you all for having us with you today.
 My name is Aaron Scott.
 I’m the Missioner for Anti-Poverty Organizing in the Diocese of Olympia.
 I’m also the organizer at Chaplains on the Harbor, which is a mission station of this diocese located out on the coast in rural Grays Harbor County.
 Chaplains on the Harbor is a congregation of around 500 poor and homeless people, scattered across the county’s homeless encampments, trailer parks, slums, back alleys and jails.
 We run free meal programs, a community center, a cold weather shelter, Narcan distribution, popular education, supportive employment for millennials with criminal records on our four-acre vegetable farm, and we even manage to make a little bit of time each week for worship.
 I’ll share more about all that in a bit but first I want to talk about what we do through the lens of this reading from the Book of Acts.